 In general, there is no risk of leaving your bags in the designated bag areas and trains such as Italo have video surveillance in place.

-However, there is no luggage insurance as such and you should always keep valuables, cash, cameras and documents on you, for safety.
+There is no luggage insurance as such on trains, so you should always keep valuables, cash, cameras and documents on you, for safety.

 There is no limit to the size and weight of the luggage you can bring with you, except for the smart fare on Italo (see above) which comes with some limits).